dougpark/parkhillfw/docs/feature_creep.md

 - Shared Interests - Allow users to connect based on common interests
 - Marketplace - Allow users to buy and sell items within the community

+Surveys:
+- Create and manage surveys for users

 Alumni:
 - Alumni Directory - Manage and view alumni information